mattiaverga/OpenNGC/README.md

 # OpenNGC
-A license free NGC (New General Catalogue) database
+A license friendly NGC (New General Catalogue) database

 Version 0.1